Title Specific Distributions

 Royalties for copying done in primary and secondary schools are distributed based on copying surveys that are conducted in schools across Canada (excluding Quebec).
 These surveys are designed to provide a statistically relevant sample of which works are copied in primary and secondary schools.

-*A person, company, etc., to whom an Access Copyright license is granted or issued.
+*A person, company, etc., to whom an Access Copyright licence is granted or issued.